luizbgomide/sovereign/spells.md

 They may identify magical items and get a one-sentence description of their purpose or most significant powers, and get more sophisticated answers with successful WIS/Magic skill checks at difficulties of 8 or more depending on the subtlety of the enchantment.
 Mages with prepared spells are visible to the caster, though which spells the subject might have prepared is not knowable.
 As a side effect of this spell, the ambient thaumic currents cast enough quasi-light to allow the caster to see normally even in perfect darkness.

 #### Sleep
 The mage designates a visible point within two hundred feet.
 A silent, invisible burst of soporific influence erupts from that point, targeting all living creatures within a twenty-foot radius.
-All such targets with 4 or fewer HD within that area fall unconscious instantly, and are roused only by damage or by a Main Action used to kick them awake.
+All such targets with 4 or fewer HD within that area fall unconscious instantly, and are roused only by damage or by a [Main Action](/combat#main-action) used to kick them awake.

 If not roused, they revive at the end of the Turn.
 Entities that do not sleep are immune to this spell.

 #### Speed
-Unlike most spells, Speed may be cast as a Free action, targeting up to one visible willing creature per caster level within one hundred feet.
+Unlike most spells, Speed may be cast as a [Free Action](/combat#free-action), targeting up to one visible willing creature per caster level within one hundred feet.

 Enchanted creatures become incredibly fleet of foot, doubling their usual ground movement rate and becoming capable of running up walls and across ceilings without falling, provided they end their round upright on a navigable surface.

 They may also move away from melee opponents without needing to make a Fighting Withdrawal to avoid a parting attack, and may pass through and around armed foes who do not completely physically block their path.
 The spell lasts for the remainder of the Turn and adds 1 [System Strain](/rules#system-strain) to those who take advantage of it.

 #### Stasis
-Stasis may be cast as a Free action and targets a single willing or helpless creature the caster is touching.
+Stasis may be cast as a [Free Action](/combat#free-action) and targets a single willing or helpless creature the caster is touching.
 The subject is shifted out of the flow of conventional time, freezing and being limned in a pale sepia light.
 They and all their carried possessions are rendered impervious to all non-magical harm and are frozen in temporal stasis until the spell ends or is dispelled.
 Enchanted creatures are quite light, counting as only four items of Encumbrance due to their unwieldiness.

 The spell ends when the mage releases it, or up to a maximum of one day per caster level.
 If cast on himself, the mage cannot end it before the full duration expires.